monet/monet.js/README.md

 # monad.js

-For people who wish they didn't have to programme in JavaScript
+For people who wish they didn't have to programme in JavaScript.
+Full documentation at http://cwmyers.github.com/monad.js/

 Inspired by projects such as [FunctionalJava][functionalJava] which incorporates monadic functional types into Java, monad.js seeks to do the same for JavaScript.
 There are many wonderful libraries that exist for adding functions such as map and reduce